kn007/silk-v3-decoder/windows/README.md

 ## Description

-Decode silk v3 audio files (like wechat amr files, qq slk files) and convert to other format.
+Decode silk v3 audio files (like wechat amr, aud files, qq slk files) and convert to other format.

 The program for Windows users.